lhcb/starterkit-lessons/12-add-tupletools.md

 dtt.addTupleTool('TupleToolPrimaries')
 ```

-### Selectively filling the tuple (or how to make your tuples smaller)

-The way the `DecayTreeTuple.Decay` is configured, ie,
+The way the `DecayTreeTuple.Decay` is written in in our [minimal DaVinci job](09-minimal-dv-job.html),

 ```python
 dtt.Decay = '[D*(2010)+ -> (D0 -> K- pi+) pi+]CC'
 ```

-will only run the configured `TupleTools` on the head of the decay, that is, the D*.
+means that the configured `TupleTools` will only run on the head of the decay chain, that is, the D*.
-In order to select the particles for which we want the information stored, we need to mark them with a `^` symbol on the decay descriptor.
+In order to select the particles for which we want the information stored, we need to mark them with a `^` symbol in the decay descriptor.
-For example, if we want to fill the information of the D0 and its children, we would modify the `dtt` configuration to look like this:
+For example, if we want to fill the information of the D0 and its children, we would modify the `dtt` to look like this:

 ```python
 dtt.Decay = '[D*(2010)+ -> ^(D0 -> ^K- ^pi+) pi+]CC'
 ```

-This will run all the configured `TupleTools` on the marked particles.
+This will run all the configured `TupleTools` on the marked particles, with the caveat that some tools are only run on certain types of particles (eg, tracking tools on particles that have an associated track).
 Clearly, this configuration is not optimal, since there may be tools which we only want to run on the D's and some only on the children.
 Enter `Branches`, which allow us to specify which tools get applied to which particle in the decay (in addition to the `TupleTools` configured at the top level).

 Branches are configured by means of a `dict` that relates the variable name and the decay descriptor needed to select it.
-This also allows to give more descriptive names to the particles:
+This also allows to give more descriptive names to the particles, which will be used as the prefix of the tuple leaves (of the form `PARTICLENAME_VARNAME`)

 ```python
 dtt.addBranches({'Dstar' : '^[D*(2010)+ -> (D0 -> K- pi+) pi+]CC',